 Any objective person no matter the color of one’s skin could easily see that black folks in the town of Ferguson were set-up to fail—they were in a no win situation.
 Still burning and looting should not have been an option.

 First, it does not take a Grand Jury 100 days to reach a decision on whether Officer Darren Wilson should be send to trial.
 Second, why would the Governor of the state of Missouri put 400 National Guardsmen on standby before the decision is handed down and why is the decision read at 9:00 pm?
 Why would a responsible leader put the town in danger by giving the looters an opportunity to seek and destroy under a cover of darkness?
-Where were the 400 National Guardsmen that the Governor put on alert once the burning and looting started—nowhere to be found?
+The abscence of the 400 National Guardsmen that the Governor put on alert once the burning and looting started—nowhere to be found?
 Why were there no arrest made on the first night of the looting and burning?
 Smells like a set-up to me.
 The same set-up I was an eye/witness to in DC in 1968 when the Rev. Dr. Martin Luther King was assassinated in Memphis, TN.

 I was working in the U Street corridor when the orders were send down to the police to only moderate the looting and burning on the first day.
 The next day there were wholesale arrest, much too late for many businesses and residents of the inner-city—they had lost everything!
 A piece of Black History Charles Barkley knows absolutely nothing about because of his hear no evil, see no evil and speak no evil mentality.

 Charles Barkley claims without the police many black communities would be like “The Wild, Wild West!”
 And his most ridiculous observation ‘I don’t think the death of Eric Garner was a homicide.”